Stop! Your Lease Extension in Pembroke Could Be FREE

 Top reasons for Pembroke lease extension

 Pembroke leases on residential properties are gradually decreasing in value.
-The shorter the remaining lease term becomes, the less it is worth – and accordingly any extension of the lease becomes more expensive.
-Legislation has been in place for sometime now which entitles qualifying Pembroke residential leaseholders to extend the terms of long leases.
-Where you are a leasehold owner in Pembroke you would be well advised to check if your lease has between seventy and 90 years remaining.
-In particular once the remaining lease term slips under 80 years, the amount payable for any lease extension sharply increases as part of the premium you will incur is what is known as a marriage value
+The shorter the remaining lease term becomes, the less it is worth – and accordingly any extension of the lease gets more expensive.
+It is the case that most Pembroke tenants have the right to extend their lease by an additional 90 years in accordance with the 1993 Leasehold Reform Act.
+If you are a leasehold owner in Pembroke you must see if your lease has between 70 and 90 years left.
+In particular once the remaining lease term slips under eighty years, the cost of any lease extension sharply increases as part of the premium you pay is what is known as a marriage value

-Pembroke property with a lease extension has roughly the same value as a freehold
+Pembroke property with a lease extension is almost the same value as a freehold

 Lender Requirement